Shoaib-Bin-Rashid/QR-code-component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor Project 001 - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.